JetBrains/kotlin-web-site/docs/topics/mpp/mpp-publish-lib.md

 The example works for Android libraries without [product flavors](https://developer.android.com/studio/build/build-variants#product-flavors).
 For a library with product flavors, the variant names also contain the flavors, like `fooBarDebug` or `fooBazRelease`.

-The default publishing setup is the following:
+The default publishing setup is as follows:
-* If the published variants have the same build type (for example, all are `release` or all are `debug`), they will be compatible with any consumer's build type.
+* If the published variants have the same build type (for example, all of them are `release` or`debug`), they will be compatible with any consumer build type.
-* If the published variants have different build types, then only the release variants will be compatible with any consumer's build type that is absent among the published variants.
+* If the published variants have different build types, then only the release variants will be compatible with consumer build types that are not among the published variants.
 All other variants (such as `debug`) will only match the same build type on the consumer side, unless the consumer project specifies the [matching fallbacks](https://developer.android.com/reference/tools/gradle-api/4.2/com/android/build/api/dsl/BuildType).

-If you want to make every published Android variant compatible only with the same build type used by the library consumer, set the Gradle property `kotlin.android.buildTypeAttribute.keep=true`.
+If you want to make every published Android variant compatible with only the same build type used by the library consumer, set this Gradle property: `kotlin.android.buildTypeAttribute.keep=true`.

 You can also publish variants grouped by the product flavor, so that the outputs of the different build types are placed in a single module, with the build type becoming a classifier for the artifacts (the release build type is still published